alanszlosek/data-type-tables/readme.markdown

 Sample classes: Category and Product

-	class Category(HierarchyModel):
+	class Category(TreeModel):
-		# HierarchyModel is a sub-class of Model
+		# TreeModel is a sub-class of Model
-		# extending HierarchyModel gives us parent/child functionality
+		# extending TreeModel gives us parent/child functionality
-		name = dttText() # means this value is stored in the Text table Product = dttRelationship(many=True) # many=True also makes a pointer from Product back to Category
+		name = dttText() # means this value is stored in the Text table Product = dttManyRelationship(fetch=0) # fetch all products, and save a pointer from the Product to this Category

 	class Product(Model):
 		name = dttText()
 		price = dttDecimal()
-		Category = dttRelationship()
+		Category = dttRelationship(fetch=1) #

 They extend Model, which gives them: save(), delete()